Aging & Health A to Z

 Evaluating a Fall or Risk of Falling

-At your next regular check-up, talk with your healthcare professional about your risk of falling.
+At your next regular check-up, talk with your healthcare provider about your risk of falling.

-Describe any falls or close calls you’ve had, even if you weren’t hurt—in particular, if you’ve had two or more falls in the past twelve months, or if you have trouble walking.
-Your provider will want to know what caused you to fall, in order to prevent another one in the future.
-He or she will ask what you were doing when you fell, how you felt before the fall (for example, if you were dizzy or lightheaded?), whether you lost consciousness, and when and where it happened.
-Information about lighting, footwear, floor clutter, railings, and other environmental factors are all important.
+Describe any falls or close calls you’ve had, even if you weren’t hurt.
+In particular, if you’ve had two or more falls in the past twelve months, or if you have trouble walking.
+Your provider will want to know what caused you to fall, in order to prevent another fall in the future.
+They will ask the following questions:

-Your healthcare professional will evaluate your gait and balance first, and ask you about risk factors.
-Alternately, you might be referred to a specialist, such as a physical therapist, who can assess your fall risk.
-If your healthcare professional concludes that you are at risk, he or she will follow up with a complete history and a physical exam, with attention to:
+Your healthcare provider will evaluate your gait and balance first, and ask you about risk factors.
+Alternately, you might be referred to a specialist, such as a physical therapist, who can evaluate your fall risk.
+If your healthcare provider concludes that you are at risk, they will follow up with a complete history and a physical exam, with attention to:

 - Mobility (your ability to move around)

 - Ability to carry out activities of daily living (for example, dressing and bathing)

 - Blood pressure and postural hypotension (low blood pressure when you stand up)

 - Review of medications taken and alcohol use